Student Association (SA)

 The SA helps students work together to improve student life by creating opportunities for balanced lifestyles, promoting health and wellness, and encouraging campus-wide communication and participation.
 The mission of the SA is to organize activities and events (both on campus and off), provide important programs to encourage your growth as a student and offer great services that make your learning environment more supportive not to mention enjoyable.

 Activities, events, programs and services offered by the Student Association are determined based on the needs of each specific student membership, so each campus has a unique combination of offerings.
-Activities may include representation on college committees, orientation events, student emergency funding, peer tutoring, fundraising and charitable giving, and sports and recreation.
+Activities may include representation on college committees, orientation events, peer tutoring, fundraising and charitable giving, and sports and recreation.
 Visit the NSCC SA website to keep up to date on your campus events and activities.

 The best way to ensure that the Student Association is meeting your needs is to become an active part of the organization.
 And there are many ways to get involved: